dragent/sdj/README.md

     - session login
     - menu
     - Reading of customer Data
+    - Customer add
+    - Update and Delete of Customer

 Evolution :

-    - Customer add
     - research on customer
-    - better view
+    - bootstrap
     - creation of the file